josephmcl/markov/README.md

 ## Big decisions
 - LLVM or WebAssembly backend.
 (Likely WebAssembly.)
 - An in-browser, interactive copy of the English translation of "Theory of Algorithms."
+- he more I think about it, I think webassembly makes the most sense.
+Ideally this project compiles to a webassembly binary that can read inline code from the browser and compile it interactively.
+Maybe somewhat similar to a jypiter notebook.
+Compile markov -> fetch markov compiler.wasm in local browser session -> use it to compile browser content to wasm.